Trevor Burns

-Trevor Burns (born September 15, 2001) is an American professional soccer player who plays as a midfielder for USL League One club New England Revolution II via the New England Revolution academy.
+Trevor Burns (born September 15, 2001) is an American professional soccer player who plays as a midfielder for Duke University men’s soccer.

 Career

 Youth

 Burns spent seven years with the New England Revolution academy.
-He made an appearance for the club's USL League One side, New England Revolution II, on July 25, 2020, appearing as a 70th-minute substitute during a 0-0 draw with Union Omaha.
+He made an appearance for the club's USL League One side, New England Revolution II, on July 25, 2020, appearing as a 70th-minute substitute during a 0–0 draw with Union Omaha.

 College

-Burns has committed to playing college soccer at Georgetown University in 2020.
+Burns committed to play college soccer at Georgetown University in 2020.
+During his three seasons with the Hoyas, he made 45 appearances.
+In 2024, Trevor transferred to Duke University to continue his collegiate career with the Duke Blue Devils.
+In his first season at Duke, he made 17 appearances, solidifying his spot as a midfielder.

-Personal
+Personal life

 Trevor is the son of former professional soccer player Mike Burns, who played for Viborg FF, New England Revolution, San Jose Earthquakes, Kansas City Wizards, and earned 75 caps for the United States national team between 1992 and 1998.
 Mike Burns was also General Manager for New England between 2011 and 2019.